Mohammad Abdul Jalil

 Mohammad Abdul Jalil (মোহম্মদ আব্দুল জলীল; 9 February 1942 – 19 November 1989) was a freedom fighter and Mukti Bahini Sector Commander of Sector 9 during the 1971 Bangladesh Liberation War.
 He was one of the founding members of the political party Jatiyo Samajtantrik Dal.
+In 2026, he was posthumously awarded Independence Award, the highest civilian honour of Bangladesh.

 Early years

 Mohammad Abdul Jalil was born on 9 February 1942 at his maternal home in Wazirpur Sadar, Backergunge District.
 He was the son of SME businessman Janab Ali and homemaker Rabeya Khatun.
 He passed the matriculation examination from Wazirpur WB Union Institution in 1959 and the Intermediate of Arts examination from Murray Young Cadet Institution.

 Career

-He joined the Pakistan army in 1962 as a cadet.
+Abdul Jalil joined the Pakistan army in 1962 as a cadet.
 He obtained his graduation and Master of Arts in history during his service in the army.
-Jalil was promoted to captain in 1965 and was elevated to the position of major in 1970.
-In February 1971, Major Jalil came to Barisal on leave from his place of posting in Multan and later joined the war of liberation.
+Abdul Jalil was promoted to captain in 1965 and was elevated to the position of major in 1970.
+In February 1971, he came to Barisal on leave from his place of posting in Multan and later joined the Bangladesh Liberation War as a Sector 9 commander.
+Major Abdul Jalil, Captain Abdul Latif and other Bengali freedom fighters would regularly seek advice and supplications from Syed Muhammad Ishaq, the Pir of Charmonai Darbar Sharif.
+The Charmonai madrasas became a lodge for Bengali freedom fighters where they would stay and return from various battles.
+The freedom fighters were provided two large rooms to use and they were accommodated for.
+For the entirety of the nine-month war, several government officials based in Sector 9 would shelter themselves with their families at the Charmonai madrasas.

+Jalil was removed from the position of Sector commander in November.
+He ignored it and continued to fight for the country until it achieved final independence.
+On December 17, he entered Khulna city in triumph with the allied forces.
+Brigadier Hayat Khan, the commander of the Pakistan army, surrendered at the Khulna Circuit House with 8,000 soldiers.
+Subsequently, following independence, he was arrested on 31 December 1971 by freedom fighter of Sector 8 on a charge of misconduct.
+In his memoir Arakhsmita Swadhinata‑i Paradhinata, he claimed that he was detained because he had opposed Indian troops’ post-war looting in the Khulna–Jessore region.
+Kamal Siddiqui, the then deputy commissioner of Khulna, later wrote that Jalil was involved in multiple abuses of power in Khulna, including kidnapping, extortion, and seizure of property.
+He was released on July 7, 1972.